Support Centre

 7.9.
 Special categories of personal data

 Sensitive data is considered a special category of personal data under the PIPA.
 Criminal records are included in the scope of sensitive data.
-In addition, the PIPA defines another special category of personal data, which is 'particular identification data', that includes RRNs, passport numbers, drivers' license numbers, and alien registration numbers.
+In addition, the PIPA defines another special category of personal data, which is 'particular identification data', that includes RRNs, passport numbers, driver's license numbers, and alien registration numbers.

 In principle, the handling of sensitive data/particular identification data is prohibited without express consent by the data subject, specifically express opt-in consent from the data subject, unless an exception applies.
 Consent to the processing of particular identification data or sensitive data must be obtained separately from each other, and from any other consent.
 In particular, with respect to RRNs, data handlers may not collect or use RRNs unless an exception applies under applicable laws.